 Since the results of chest radiography and microbiological sampling and laboratory testing are not readily available in primary care, clinical prediction rules which predict pneumonia or a combined infection based on signs and symptoms that are available during the initial consultation could be useful to guide antibiotic prescribing in clinical practice.

 A clinical prediction rule for pneumonia based on readily available signs and symptoms has been developed by Van Vugt et al. The inclusion of CRP increased the prediction rule’s performance, advocating for CRP assessments during the initial consultation [7].
 In this manuscript, a prediction rule for a combined infection using signs and symptoms that can be obtained during the initial consultation was developed.
 Its performance also increased upon the inclusion of CRP, although it remained suboptimal, hence misclassifying a large portion of the acute cough patients (Figure 2).
 However, even though previous research has shown that clinical prediction rules are among the more effective methods to reduce inappropriate prescribing of antibiotics for acute respiratory tract infections [10], and the existing prediction rule for pneumonia and the newly developed prediction rule for a combined infection have an excellent and adequate performance, respectively, we found no benefit of amoxicillin treatment in patients that were predicted to suffer from pneumonia or patients predicted to have a combined infection.
-These findings highlight the need for additional research into quick ways to adequately assess the presence of pneumonia or a viral–bacterial infection at the point of care, as these appear to be the most useful indicators for benefit of treatment with amoxicillin in adult uncomplicated acute cough patients.
+These findings highlight the need for additional research into quick ways to adequately assess the presence of pneumonia or a combined viral–bacterial infection at the point of care, as these appear to be the most useful indicators for benefit of treatment with amoxicillin in adult uncomplicated acute cough patients.

 3.1.
 Strengths and Limitations